Germany

 Corporate - Significant developments

-Furthermore, on 5 December 2024, the Federal Ministry of Finance published a discussion draft for a Minimum Tax Adjustment Act (Mindeststeueranpassungsgesetz).
-This law aims to adjust German Pillar Two Rules and to implement the Organisation for Economic Co-operation and Development (OECD) Administrative Guidance of June 2024.
-The discussion draft also foresees changes in income taxation (e.g. the abolition of the royalty limitation rule).
-However, the legislative process has not yet commenced.
+Moreover, the legislative process for the Act on the Adaptation of the Minimum Tax Act and the Implementation of Further Measures (Mindeststeueranpassungsgesetz),was.completed in December 2025.
+This Act aims to adjust the German Pillar Two Rules and implement the Organisation for Economic Co-operation and Development (OECD) Administrative Guidance published in December 2023, June 2024, and January 2025.
+The Act further provides changes in income taxation, including the abolition of the royalty limitation rule.